rinx/orchis/README.md

 ##### simple-semver

-It return incremented version string you specified.
+It returns incremented version string you specified.

 eg.